chrisclynes/user-table-challenge-react/README.md

-# Chris Clynes User Data Code Challenge
+# Chris Clynes User Data Code Challenge React

+All that's needed to get this project running is...
+1. Use a terminal (powershell, command line, or git bash) to run npm install
+2. Use the same terminal to run npm start

-This project is hosted @ (https://chrisclynes.github.io/user-table-challenge/).
+This project is hosted @ (https://chrisclynes.github.io/user-table-challenge-react/).